StaudiglLab/EMPRA_pythonTutorial_Summer25/README.md

         ```
         Wait till all the packages finish installing.

  4. Open **VS Code** and go to **File > Preferences > Extensions**.
 Search for "Python" and click on install for the first extension that shows up on the list.
-Next, search for "Jupyter" and again click on install for the first extension on the list.
-You do not need to click on any options that VS Code presents you with after installing the extensions.
+Next, search for "Jupyter" and again click on install for the first extension on the list.\
+  Note: ou do not need to click on any options that VS Code presents you with after installing the extensions.

 5. The following are the final steps to link VS Code to the python setup.